-A. General Requirements.
+General Requirements.

 - 1. All proposed business, commercial, industrial, and home occupation signs shall be approved by the Code Enforcement Officer and meet the standards contained within this Ordinance. - 2.
 Existing non-conforming signs shall not be replaced by another non-conforming sign.
 Existing non-conforming temporary signs shall be removed within six (6) months of the adoption of this Ordinance, with future use directed by, Temporary Signs, below. - 3.
 The sale of real estate may be advertised by non-illuminated temporary signs, no larger than six (6) square feet in area.
 Each broker or person advertising the sale shall be permitted only one sign on any premises.
 All such signs shall be removed upon the transfer of ownership. - 4.
 Rental vacancies may be advertised with a non-illuminated sign on the rental property and be no larger than two (2) square feet in area.
 Such sign shall be erected only during such time as the rental property is vacant. - 5.
 Except for Maine Department of Transportation approved off-premise signs governed by MRSA 23, Section 1901 et seq., signs shall be placed on the same lot as the use of the activity they are advertising, relate to the premises on which they are located, and shall only identify the occupant of such premises or advertise the service available within said premises.
 There shall be no temporary promotion signs, banners, streamers, or placards erected, suspended, posted, or affixed in any manner outdoors or on the exterior of the premises except as provided in this Ordinance.
 Product advertising is prohibited except where the product is generic to the business. - 6.
 No sign shall be erected adjacent to any roadway in such a manner as to obstruct clear and free vision, or where, by reason of its position, shape, color, or wording the sign may interfere with or obstruct the view of, or be confused with any authorized traffic sign, signal, or device or otherwise constitute a hazard to pedestrian or vehicular traffic. - 7.
 Signs for home occupations may display one non-illuminated sign, not exceeding two (2) square feet in area.
 Said sign must not detract from the character of the residence or the neighborhood. - 8.
-Signs facing into residential districts within three hundred (300) feet shall be illuminated only by direct white light. - B. In Residential and Residence and Farming Districts only the following signs shall be permitted. - 1.
-Rental vacancies may be advertised with a non-illuminated sign no larger than two (2) square feet.
-Such sign shall be erected only during such times as the rental property is vacant.
+Signs facing into residential settings within three hundred (300) feet shall be illuminated only by direct white light.